ReyesBryanAngel/amenitiz-technical-challenge/README.md

 # Chess Grandmasters Profile Viewer

-This project is a frontend application that fetches and displays a list of Chess Grandmasters from the [Chess.com public API](https://www.chess.com/news/view/published-data-api), with detailed profile information shown in a modal.
+This is a frontend application that fetches and displays a list of Chess Grandmasters from the [Chess.com public API](https://www.chess.com/news/view/published-data-api), with detailed profile information shown in a modal.
 Built using **React**, **TypeScript**, and **Material UI**.

 ## Suboptimal Compromises